VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.en.md

 ## Overview

-The MEEC Thesis Template provides a ready-to-use LaTeX structure for MEEC dissertations, including institutional formatting, automated title/front matter, dissertation metadata, bibliography management, glossaries, acronym and symbol lists, and academic-integrity declarations.
+The MEEC Thesis Template provides a ready-to-use LaTeX structure for MEEC dissertations, including institutional formatting, automated title/front matter, dissertation metadata, bibliography management, glossaries, acronym and symbol lists and academic-integrity declarations.

 The project originated in 2021 as an adaptation of the LaTeXTemplates *Masters/Doctoral Thesis* template available at that time.
 Since then, the template has undergone extensive independent development, redesign, institutional adaptation and maintenance by Vítor M. R. Cunha.